 To serve

-- spring onion sliced, optional
+- green onion sliced; optional garnish

 Instructions